hanrick2000/Sean-s-Cheat-Sheet/algorithms/binary-search.md

+### Binary Reduction in two sorted array

-### P7. find the kth smallest / median in two sorted array
+find the kth smallest / median in two sorted array

 Binary Reduction on candidates